RAKWireless/RUI3-Best-Practice/RAK11160-MQTT-Gateway/README.md

 ```
 </details>

-⚠️ WARNING
+⚠️ INFO
-_**The example code is not setup to handle many incoming LoRa P2P packets.
-Parsing and forwarding the packets over WiFi can take longer than the interval between two received data packets.**_
+_**Parsing and forwarding the packets over WiFi can take longer than the interval between two received data packets.**_
-_**To avoid data loss, additional measurements are required, like storing received packets in a queue and send them one by one to the MQTT broker.**_
+_**To avoid data loss, received packets are stored in a queue and sent one by one to the MQTT broker.**_
-_**For simplicity, no such functionality is added to this example code.**_

 ### Parse incoming LoRa packets